 - Checking out some of the on-Campus facilities like the library, canteen and other amenities you might want to make use of.
 Is there a pool or a student gym?

 - Find out some of the college rules and regulations, especially linked to the dorms.
 Are you allowed visitors?
 Is there a sign in system?
 Are there restrictions over common areas?
 Most colleges will have a student handbook that covers these types of questions.

 Some of the listed items we have added to our college freshman survival kit before.
 Haven’t you seen it yet?

 A big part of college life is of course socializing.
 Everyone has heard of the legendary dorm parties!
 Of course, your college social life doesn’t just revolve around partying!
 One of the big things about college is the sheer diversity of the people you will meet on campus.
 It can be scary to go off to college and leave your high school friends behind, but college is really the best place to make new friends!

 Start building your social life by joining some of the many clubs and organizations that are on campus.
 Whether you are into sports or science you are sure to find a suitable group to join.
 There are also lots of social events on campus, so you will have plenty of opportunity to meet new people.

 If you are struggling to make friends during freshman year, you can also think about joining study groups to get to know your classmates a little better – plus as an added bonus it is sure to help your grades too!

 In conclusion, if you are getting ready to start college it is a good idea to make sure you are as prepared as possible for freshman year.
 Heading off to college is a big transition and it is easy to get overwhelmed.
 You will be amazed at just how much a little preparation can help make things easier!
-Hopefully these tips will help you to get things ready before college begins.
+Hopefully, these tips and other freshmen tips (infographic) you can find on our website will help you to get things ready before college begins.